nick-potts/authkit-tanstack-start/README.md

 #### `getAuth()`

 Retrieves the current user session.
+On the server it reads from middleware context; on the client it uses hydrated router context and only falls back to an RPC call when hydration isn’t available.

 ```typescript
 const { user } = await getAuth();